 Kia Sportage

-HOW IT LOOKS WHEN YOU SEE IT ON THE STREET: Crisp angles and expressive panels give the Kia Sportage unique character in the crossover segment where so many vehicles look the same.
-The diamond shaped head lamps pop and seem to be a carryover from the logo.
-It’s a fresh look for the newest generation of Sportage.
+HOW IT LOOKS WHEN YOU SEE IT ON THE STREET: Crisp angles and expressive panels give the Kia Sportage unique character.
+Diamond shaped head lamps pop out and carryover the angle used in the kia logo.
+The 2026 Sportage Carries on a fresh look for the newest generation adding in more nifty tech features.
+The strategy is working for kia as it sold even more cars last year.
+We drove the wolf gray Sportage X-Pro Prestige All-wheel Drive model.

 Space for people and things: Give the people what they want — more room.
 The new gen delivers additional legroom and 40 cubic feet of cargo spaces for storage.